bthnsrts/google-lifetime-value/README.md

 ### Dataset Explanation

-You are provided four relational files:
+We are provided four relational files:

 - **transactions.csv** - Contains transaction history for all customers for a period of at least 1 year prior to their offered incentive.
 - **trainHistory.csv** - Contains the incentive offered to each customer and information about the behavioral response to the offer.
 - **testHistory.csv** - Contains the incentive offered to each customer but does not include their response (you are predicting the `repeater` column for each id in this file).
 - **offers.csv** - Contains information about the offers.

+**👉 Only the transactions data will be evaluated for user lifetime value prediction task**

 ### Fields

-All fields are anonymized and categorized to protect customer and sales information.
-The specific meanings of the fields will not be provided (so don't bother asking).
-Part of the challenge is learning the taxonomy of items in a data-driven way.

-#### History
+#### Transactions
-- `id` - A unique id representing a customer
+- `id` - An integer representing unique customer
 - `chain` - An integer representing a store chain
-- `offer` - An id representing a certain offer
-- `market` - An id representing a geographical region
-- `repeattrips` - The number of times the customer made a repeat purchase
-- `repeater` - A boolean, equal to `repeattrips > 0`
-- `offerdate` - The date a customer received the offer

-#### Transactions
-- `id` - See above
-- `chain` - See above
 - `dept` - An aggregate grouping of the Category (e.g., water)
 - `category` - The product category (e.g., sparkling water)
 - `company` - An id of the company that sells the item